 - Has been fined for lodging a manifestly abusive appeal before the CALL.

-The reform has been heavily criticised by civil society organisations for laying down overly broad criteria for the determination of a risk of absconding.
+Civil society organisations have argued that it concerns overly broad criteria for the determination of a risk of absconding.
 More particularly as regards third criterion, the provision is liable to wide interpretation and abuse insofar as there is no definition of “non-cooperation” with the authorities in the Aliens Act.
 In practice, it has been reported that the third criterion is being applied but in combination with other criteria such as the first and seventh, especially for those applicants who conceal that they have applied for asylum in another Member state.
 Detention titles have also been based on a combination of the criteria in paragraphs 1, 3 and 7; or 2, 4, 8 and 10; or 2, 8 and 9, etc.

 On 19 July 2019, Article 51/5/1 of the Aliens Act entered into force and implements the relevant articles on detention of the Dublin III Regulation for applicants who did not apply for asylum in Belgium, yet could be subject to a take-back decision because of a previous application that was registered in another Member State.